-A new bulk water supply scheme has been constructed at Tugela Ferry and will be commissioned in the very near future (2020).
+A new bulk water supply scheme has been constructed at Tugela Ferry and will be commissioned in the very near future (2021).
 It includes a new 8 Ml/day WTP, run of river abstraction and a series of reservoirs and pipelines that supplies up to and including the town of Pomeroy.
+The abstraction and raw water pump station is already in use.